III. B North - East Region

 https://en.wikipedia.org/wiki/Tervel_of_Bulgaria

-Again, I still did not pedalled the road segment from Tervel to Vekilski, but it is in my plans.
+Again, I still have not pedalled the road segment from Tervel to Vekilski, but it is in my plans.

 Sector III.
 B - 2